2012 Toyota Porte Review

 The 1.3L 1NR-FE and the 1.5L 1NZ-FE engines are shared with many other such the Toyota Vitz.
 They are generally reliable and can clock high miles without skipping a beat.
 However as with any engine, they can have problems if not properly maintained as per the Owner’s Manual.
 Below are some of the reported issues with these engines.

-To download the 2012 Toyota Porte Owner’s Manual, click here.
+If you need the 2012 Toyota Porte Owner’s Manual, write to [email protected]

 Resale Value: Average

 Cost of Ownership